jdsandifer/Style-Guide/javascript.md

     // good
     const foo = {clark: 'kent'};
     ```
+  - Aligning tokens should be avoided as it rarely aids in readability and ofte
+  produces inconsistencies and larger diffs when updating the code.

+    ```javascript
+    // Good
+    const foo = {
+        foo: 'bar',
+        foobar: 'foobar',
+        foobarbaz: 'foobarbaz',
+    };

+    // Bad
+    const foo = {
+        foo      : 'bar',
+        foobar   : 'foobar',
+        foobarbaz: 'foobarbaz',
+    }
+    ```

 ## Naming Conventions
   - When saving a reference to `this` use `self`.